Registration opens in September for World Book Day 2027

 If you are a school, you can get in contact with your local bookseller to talk through options for the £1/€1.50 token exchange.
 Some can arrange for the books to be brought or sent into school.

 Your local bookseller might be on a high street or a supermarket.
-If you have any questions, please email wbd@education.co.uk.
+If you have any questions, please email [email protected].

 How to use the £1/€1.50 token and receive a £1/€1.50 book.

-Find out more on our tokens page.
+Find out more about how tokens work and where to use them on our tokens page.

 Reading ideas, free audiobook and video stories, celebration materials and book recommendations, delivered straight to your inbox.